 Indigenous Maps, Films, Rights and Land Claims Certificate

-The term 'land claim' is typically used to describe any action involving the attempt by Indigenous peoples to recover lands and resources taken by expansionist European settler states during the imperial and colonial periods.
-Typically, this was accomplished through the negotiation of treaties, but these were, as often as not, only part of a far more complex process involving introduced disease, deterritorialization on reserve, legislative action, and a range of culture practices generally referred to as the 'civilizing mission'.
-This allowed, it is often through the negotiation of modern day treaties, and a range of related territorial and cultural strategies that many of these lands and resources are now being returned to their original Indigenous owners.
+The term 'land claim' is typically used to describe any action involving the attempt by Indigenous peoples to recover lands and resources acquired by expansionist European settler states during the imperial and colonial periods.
+Typically, acquisition was enabled by the negotiation of treaties, but these were, as often as not, only part of a more complex process involving introduced disease, reserves, legislative action, and a range of culture practices generally referred to as the 'civilizing mission'.
+This allowed, it is often through the negotiation of modern day treaties, and related territorial and cultural strategies that many of these lands and resources are now being reacquired by their original Indigenous owners.

-Put alternately, this certificate is about the various ways by and through which Indigenous lands and resources were taken - and in this sense the telling of a story that more people still need to hear - but more importantly is about the various ways by and through which Indigenous peoples are getting them back - and in this sense a manifesto about truth, justice, and reconciliation, and how cultures relate to each other and the lands they now necessarily share in an increasingly interconnected, perhaps even increasingly 'post-colonial', world.
+Put alternately, this certificate is about the various ways by and through which Indigenous lands and resources were taken - and in this sense the telling of a story that more people still need to hear - but more importantly is about the various ways by and through which Indigenous peoples are getting them back - and in this sense a manifesto about truth, justice, and reconciliation, and how cultures relate to each other and the lands they now necessarily share in an increasingly interconnected world.

 This certificate is mostly 'about' land claims in British Columbia - where they come from, why they have to be resolved, but mostly how to do them.
 This is partly because British Columbia is one corner of the world where all the tactics of colonization and disenfranchisement, but also the wondrous and myriad ways by which hearts and minds are being decolonized, and cultural revival and reinvention, are so visibly on display.
-Partly, however, it is because it is delivered in the heart of traditional Sto:lo territory, itself one of many Indigenous territories in a region where, for the most part, few historical treaties were ever negotiated, but where modern day versions are now, if slowly and hesitatingly, being settled, and where the ground is literally shifting beneath our feet.
+Partly, however, it is because it is delivered in the heart of traditional Stó:lō territory, itself one of many Indigenous territories in a province where, for the most part, treaties were never negotiated, but where modern day versions are now, if slowly and hesitatingly, underway.

-Even so, and while some 60 First Nations and 110 Indian Act bands in British Columbia are presently involved in a formal treaty process, this certificate is about more than that.
+Even so, and while some 65 First Nations representing 114 Indian Act bands in British Columbia are presently involved in a formal treaty process, this certificate is about more than that.
 It also takes a serious look at Indigenous rights and title actions as effected and pursued through issue-specific kinds of claims, interim measures agreements, in Indigenous schools, and through litigation in court - and critically reflects on the promises and perils of either.
-Where appropriate, comparative studies of tactics and methods used in other parts of Canada specifically, and the decolonizing world more generally, will also be investigated.
+Where appropriate, comparative studies of tactics and methods used in other parts of Canada and the decolonizing world will also be investigated.

 Some of this certificate is avowedly philosophical and reflective in tone.
-Most of it is decidely critical, practical, in the field, and on the ground.
+Most of it is decidedly critical, practical, in the field, and on the ground.
 All of it is necessary - constitutionally, politically, economically, and spiritually.
-Academic treatise and travelogue all at once, the University of the Fraser Valley is pleased to be delivering the fourth edition of this critically acclaimed (see below) certificate. .
+Academic treatise and travelogue all at once, the University of the Fraser Valley is pleased to be delivering the eighth edition of this critically acclaimed (see below) certificate.

 This intensive four-week, three-course, twelve-credit certificate offers students the opportunity to learn a range of conceptual and practical skills that are of direct relevance to the history, communication, implementation, and critique of rights, title, and land claims.
 It focuses on a range of representational practices, including, but not limited to, film, oral histories, documentaries, surveys and maps, and legal discourse analysis, and their importance to the Indigenous land and rights process generally, but with a focus on British Columbia in particular.

-The in-class portion of this certificate will be offered for four weeks from June 17 through July 12 2013 on a 'four-day-on, three-day-off' schedule, with the remainder of the summer semester (through to the last two weeks of August) used by students for completion of assignments.
+The in-class portion of this certificate will be from June 26 through July 20, 2017 on a 'four-day-on, three-day-off' schedule, with the remainder of the summer semester (through to the second last week of August) used by students for completion of assignments.
 In-class learning is supported by practicum work, visits to field sites, and guest lectures or visits by Aboriginal or non-Aboriginal experts working in the area of comprehensive land claims and treaty negotiations.

 HIST 399e: Special topics in History I: Films, Histories and Land (4 credits)